sme-ek/Macawls/README.md

 <img src='https://data.whicdn.com/images/354171585/original.gif' width='175px'>
 <br>
 <p>
-  Hello there!
-I'm sammy, an avid gamer and programmer, that makes things either solve a problem I had, or seems cool and interesting (to me, anyway).
+  Hi there!
+I'm Josh, an avid gamer and wannabe developer, that makes things either solve a problem I had, or seems cool and interesting (to me, anyway).
 Those are the 2 main reasons, besides being bored.
   Oh, I also watch anime.
 It's one of my favourite types of media. <a href='https://myanimelist.net/profile/TorchedSammy'>MyAnimeList profile here!</a>
   <br><br>